nakira974/k8s-image-recognition/README.md

-# wickr-botgpt
+# k8s-image-recognition
-A simple Wickr bot using embedding that suggests  an answer
+A simple Image recognition model exposed on uvicorn, exposed by an Actix reverse proxy